AccelerationNet/a-cl-logger/README.md

 ## a-cl-logger

-A library that separates and extends the arnesi logger.
+A library that separates, extends and refactors the arnesi logger.

 ### Description and Glossary